 Even when Marshall County active warrants are issued, the magistrate must establish probable cause before signing the order.
 When you seek information about detention directives, you will also be given the arrest records in your subject’s name.
 Pay as much attention to these as you would to any general outstanding warrants against this person.
 To get your hands on this information, you can go to:

 - The sheriff’s: 600 Sixth Street, PO Box 648, Moundsville, West Virginia 26041

 - The magistrate’s: 511 6th St, Moundsville, WV 26041

-In Marshall County, WV, every year almost 350 cases are filed against criminal acts.
-However, most of these at almost 90% are instances of property crimes.
+In Marshall County, WV, every year, almost 350 cases are filed against criminal acts.
+However, most of these, at nearly 90%, are instances of property crimes.
 In contrast, violent criminal incidents contribute less than 10% to the annual crime rate.
-A concerning trend that emerges upon comparing the crime figures of the last few years is that there has been a significant rise in both violent as well as reported crimes.
+A concerning trend that emerges upon comparing the crime figures of the last few years is that there has been a significant rise in both violent and reported crimes.